pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

-# Schema & Objects
+# JSON Schema

-**Objects** in PIPEFORCE are custom models that represent data of a specific app or process.
+**JSON Object** in PIPEFORCE is a custom model that represent data of a specific app or process.
 For example, an `Invoice` or `Person` object.
 The structure of such objects can by defined using a Schema.
 Also forms need such a Schema for its field structure.

 For example, before you can use a form, you need to know which “type of data” such a form produces: After a form was submitted, it creates a new dataset called an **object** and stores it into the property store.
 The structure of such an object (i.e. which fields it has) is defined in a JSON Schema.